Kei-K23/kilo/READM.md

 # Kilo 🧵🪄

-Kilo a small, fast utility for manipulating strings and generating sourcemaps with Magic 🪄.
+Kilo is a small, fast utility for manipulating strings and generating sourcemaps with Magic 🪄.

 ## Features